Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Wario Land 3 has the anti-hero suffer a forced landing in a strange village.
 It’s all about exploring big levels for keys and chests to collect treasure, gradually having access to new areas as your pillaging triggers new events to give Wario additional abilities.
 There is a day and night feature that affects the levels sprinkled across four maps.
 One downside is that the early game is a little slow, as some of Wario’s not so smooth moves from WL2 are stripped from you at the outset, though you gain them and then some by the end of the adventure.

 Money does matter, but oddly enough for a golfing minigame that’s half skill half RNG on the course it’ll assign you.
 Since you cannot die the bosses like in WL2 tend to turn you into a one-hit wonder, kicking you out of the arena at a moment's notice to have to start again.
 Transformations again vacillate between being the thing you need to get somewhere or a punishment for getting hit once.
 They are even more varied fights though, since you are fighting the goons of a surprise villain instead of Captain Syrup.
 The environment does look better than WL2, but I was always bothered by how Wario himself looks the same.
-Overall there are some annoyances but this is sealed in my hall of fame for being (along with the DS remake of Mario 64) the very first video game that prodded me to go on my slow-as-heck computer and look up a gamefaqs.
+I like the music more, with a good leitmotif.
+Overall there are some annoyances but this is sealed in my hall of fame for being (along with the DS remake of Mario 64) the very first video game that prodded me to go on my slow-as-heck computer and look up a Gamefaqs.
 WL3 would then become the first game 100% as a kid.

-And Wario Land 4: Oh my, me and numbers strikes again!
-Just a year after WL3, this game is a huge step forward and perhaps the pinnacle of his series.
-Wario has a health bar, but the typical moveset is present from the start and there are transformations from non damaging enemies, albeit a little de-emphasized.
+And Wario Land 4: Just a year after WL3, this game is a huge step forward and perhaps the pinnacle of his series.
+Wario has a health bar, but the typical move set is present from the start and there are transformations from non damaging enemies, albeit a little de-emphasized.
 The adventure feels a little small though, Wario treasure hunting down four main passages in a temple, each containing a few levels and then a boss.
 The bosses are legendary though, at least to me and tough on harder difficulties.
-In typical gameplay, it’s often easy to each the end and trigger the frog switch and then rush to the starting portal again, but finding the chests and the CD can be another issue.
+In typical gameplay it’s often easy to each the end and trigger the frog switch and then rush to the starting portal again, but finding the chests and the CD can be another issue.

-So my issue… yeah it’s just so short.
+Unfortunately it's short.
 Every level has an identity for sure, but once all the tricks are shown off that’s it.
 The levels are far less spectacular in WL2 and 3, but they feel like longer adventures regardless with secrets.
 WL4 has secret areas within levels but you will see the majority of the game without doing anything special, killing replayablity.
-Fun fact: I bought 'Game Design Companion: A Critial Analysis of Wario Land 4' book by Daniel Johnson and you should too!
-There's a choose your own adventure book based on this game too.
-That might be.. a bit disappointing.
+Fun fact: I bought 'Game Design Companion: A Critical Analysis of Wario Land 4' book by Daniel Johnson and you should too!
+There's a choose your own adventure book based on this game, but they say that one's disappointing.

 See ya!
 Just avoiding the flames!

 ??
 Paper Mario: The Origami King: Aptly named as the ‘king’ of modern Paper Mario (unless we want to count remakes of previous masterpieces, alas I really don't).
-I go into a lot of my thoughts already here so let us be brief.
+I go into a lot of my thoughts already elsewhere so we'll be brief.
 Unlike Sticker Star and even Color Splash which people tend to like more (but I’ve nitpicked to death in many a mini-article) this is about the best they could have done within their parameters, and then some with the honest attempt at a story with real stakes and no nagging issue where he endlessly wonder why certain characters did or didn’t do what.
 Not to mention the worlds were plain better, and while they had to incorporate a puzzle element in our battling, at least it feels cerebral this time and flips on its head in boss battles.
 Is it a perfect game?
 Of course not, again see that Super Paper Mario defending article where I address the issues.
+The cast isn’t large but you think about them a lot and that’s what matters.
 This game is just slightly not old enough to be honest, but I put it on anyway because of the impact it had on me for the time and very long after.
-The cast isn’t large but you think about them a lot and that’s what matters.
+Think of this one as a diary entry.

 And soon regretted it.